Li Tie

 Li Tie (李铁 (李鐵, Lǐ Tiě); born 18 May 1977) is a Chinese former professional football coach and player.

-A defensive midfielder, he represented Liaoning in the Chinese Jia-A League, Everton in the Premier League, Sheffield United in the Football League Championship and Chengdu Blades in the Chinese Super League.
+A defensive midfielder, he represented Liaoning FC in the Chinese Jia-A League, Everton in the Premier League, Sheffield United in the Football League Championship and Chengdu Blades in the Chinese Super League.
 At international level, he made 92 appearances scoring six goals for the China national team.
 He was chosen for the AFC Asian Cup in 2000 and 2007, and for the 2002 FIFA World Cup.

 After retirement from playing, he started his coaching career as an assistant coach at Guangzhou Evergrande.
 He moved to the China national team and then Hebei China Fortune where he gained his first coaching position.
 In 2024, he was sentenced to 20 years in prison for bribery.

 Club career

 Liaoning FC

 Li Tie began his football career at the age of fifteen, joining Liaoning's youth academy system in 1992.
 The following year, he was sent to Brazil for a five-year training programme sponsored by Jianlibao and became the captain of the newly organized youth football team.
-Li started his professional career by playing for Liaoning and rose to prominence during the 1999 league season when Liaoning finished as runners-up within the league.
+Li started his professional career by playing for Liaoning FC and rose to prominence during the 1999 league season when Liaoning finished as runners-up within the league.